elvinos/AppDesignReport/LatestBuild/ReportSections/sectionbuild.md

  - Prototyping
  - Front End-Development
  - Report Writing
- - Content creator
+ - Content Creator
  - Research
- - Minimal Back-end development
+ - Minimal Back-end Development

 ## Team Coordination

 In team projects, good organisation is fundamental to effective collaboration.
 Productivity tools and workflow management has been key to the team working efficiently.
 The key technologies used by the IXN team included:

 - **Slack:** allowing team members to communicate.
 Chosen due to its ability to share files, track conversations via thread and create alerts
 - **Trello:** used as a dashboard to distinguish between work to be done, in progress or completed
-- **OneDrive:** was used as a cloud sharing tool.
-Usually, for confidentiality reasons, clients require their repository to be private.
+- **OneDrive:** used as a cloud sharing tool
 - **GitHub:** used to share code between developers, provide version control, manage conflicts and deploy the site to the live server.
 A private repository provided by UCL was used to keep any work out of the public domain

 ## Scheduling

 Work packages were allocated according to each team members’ strengths and weaknesses.
 Jobs were distributed to optimise team members time while allowing all individuals to learn.
 A Gantt chart was used to map out the timeline of the project to keep tasks on track and manage deadlines.
 Figure \ref{gantt}, shows a slimmed down version of the Gantt chart used.

+\begin{landscape}
 \begin{figure}[H]
       \centering
-      \includegraphics[trim = 0 0 0 0, clip, width=0.98\textwidth]{Picture1.png}
+      \includegraphics[trim = 0 0 0 0, clip, width=1.3\textwidth]{Picture1.png}
       \caption{Gantt chart where "w" stands for weeks dedicated to the development of each task}
 \label{gantt}
  \end{figure}
-# Requirements

-## Client Requirements

-The requirements of the website were highlighted in the first meeting with Dr Yun Fu.
-The existing website for the IXN network was shown to the group and presented design, content and responsiveness issues.
-In fact, the aim of the Industry Exchange Network website is to be guide and convince industry leaders to join by contacting the administrators, such a problematic website was not suitable to represent the Computer Science department at UCL.
-Therefore, new website had to be a high quality exemplification of what the department is able to do and the following features were required by the client:

--    High quality and professional design
--    Fully responsive website
--    Content management system to allow the Administrator to update the website without touching code
--    Separate sections for Events, News and Featured Projects.
--    A navigation bar always present at the top of the website
+ \end{landscape}

+ \newpage

-# Design Process
+# DesignProcess
 In order to be able to complete the project to both a high standard an within a timely manner, a design process was following both process and agile design methods to reach the projects objectives.
 The project was spilt into three phases: *definition, design* and *development*.
 Figure \ref{designprocess}, shows an overview of the projects workflows and a breakdown of the key steps of each phase.

 \begin{figure}[H]